Ibis

 About the Ibis

 The Ibis belongs to the family Threskiornithidae, within the order Pelecaniformes.
-These birds typically live estimated 15 years in the wild, with some reaching 20 years.
+These birds typically live estimated to be 10-15 years, though precise data is lacking..

 How to Identify a Ibis